botpress/botpress/docs/guide/docs/quickstart.md

 Indeed, Botpress is a highly modular platform, and the modules themselves provide the majority of the features you will use.
 You may use experimental ones or even develop your modules.

 ### Test your chatbot
 There is a chat emulator built in the studio with which you can test your chatbot.
-You can open it from the <kbd>Emulator</kbd>button in the top right corner or press 'E' while in the studio.
+You can open it from the <kbd>Emulator</kbd>button in the top right corner or press 'ctrl + E' while in the studio.

 The chat emulator represents what your visitors will face when they speak with your chatbot.
-You can reset the conversation by clicking the reset button.
-Or you can also start a new conversation with your chatbot with the conversations button.
+You can reset the conversation by clicking the reset button or you can start a new conversation with the conversations button.

+- Reset Conversation: Brings you back at the beginning of the conversation flow, but keeps the variables previously stored.
+- Create New Conversation: Brings you back at the beginning of the conversation flow and clean the variables stored.

 ![Toolbar Chat](assets/studio-toolbar.png)